Disciplinary Rules & Procedures

 5.1 Initiation of Disciplinary Proceedings or Investigation

 Upon a decision of the FTI/SMI Board of Directors or legal counsel, and/or the CDC Chair to initiate disciplinary proceedings or a disciplinary investigation, FTI will prepare a formal Complaint or Notice of Investigation addressed to the subject CeFT® professional or candidate.
-FTI will then serve the Complaint or Notice of Investigation on the Respondent via certified U.S. Mail to Respondent’s last known address.
+FTI will then serve the Complaint or Notice of Investigation on the Respondent via certified U.S. Mail to the Respondent’s last known address.

 5.2 Hearing on the Papers